Welcome to Willow Corner!

 Kia ora, my name is Samantha Robinson, and I am a registered Child and Family

-through the University of Canterbury and over the past 10 years I have enjoyed working with
+Psychologist.
+I completed my undergraduate and postgraduate training in New Zealand through the University of Canterbury and over the past 10 years I have enjoyed working with children and adults primarily conducting and supervising assessments within a NGO as well as privately.

-evidence-based and neuro-affirming approach.
+My work at Willow Corner includes completing developmental assessments using an evidence-based and neuro-affirming approach.
 I strive to create a welcoming and supportive

-environment for individuals and their whānau to share their story and work together to
+environment for individuals and their whānau to share their story and work together to support their understanding of their child’s developmental path.

 Emily Currie

-Psychology Assistant
+Clinic Assistant

 My name is Emily Currie, and I am a Child and Family Psychology master’s student at the University of Canterbury.
 I am currently completing my master’s thesis on the mental and relational health of children in whānau care.
 Alongside my studies and work at Willow Corner, I am a volunteer mentor with Big Brothers Big Sisters North Canterbury to a vibrant neurodivergent girl.
 I am passionate about promoting wellbeing and resilience in the lives of young people, especially in the lives of those who are neurodiverse, helping them to thrive and achieve success in all aspects of their lives.

-Psychology Assistant
+Clinic Assistant

 “Relaxed, professional and flexible approach.”